Dinamo Zagreb coach quits after receiving prison sentence

 The club said Mamic would be replaced as coach by Damir Krznar.

-Dinamo is scheduled to host Tottenham on Thursday in the return leg of their Europa League playoff.
+Dinamo is scheduled to host Tottenham on Thursday in the Europa League.
 Tottenham won the first leg 2-0 last week.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports